petterh/textedit/docs/Chapter-10-Customization-and-Persistence.md

       _T( "%1 /boot" ), strProgram.c_str() );
 }
 ```
-The constant RUNONCE{"_"}PATH is defined in setup.h, as follows:
+The constant RUNONCE_PATH is defined in setup.h, as follows:

 ```C++
 #define WIN_PATH _T( "Software\\Microsoft\\Windows\\CurrentVersion" )
 #define RUNONCE_PATH   WIN_PATH _T( "\\RunOnce" )
 ```
 Next, the document local persistent variable Running is set to one.
-If TextEdit exits in response to WM{"_"}ENDSESSION, it remains one; otherwise, it’s reset to zero.
+If TextEdit exits in response to WM_ENDSESSION, it remains one; otherwise, it’s reset to zero.
 If Windows crashes, the value of Running remains 1, and restart will take place.

 When TextEdit is started with the /boot option, it does the following: